architect/arc.codes.next/src/docs/en/guides/tutorials/developing-with-cloud-functions.md

 We'll do this using **AWS Lambdas** (small functions that trigger when their URL is hit.)
 You can think of lambdas as the equivalent of 'routes' in traditional web apps.

-AWS Lambdas are accessed via API Gateway, but `.arc` abstracts API Gateway and Lambda configuration and provisioning so that creating a lambda function is a smooth and seamless experience.
+AWS Lambdas are accessed via API Gateway, but `app.arc` abstracts API Gateway and Lambda configuration and provisioning so that creating a lambda function is a smooth and seamless experience.

 ### Hello world

 Let's begin by provisioning a lambda function that will serve as the root of our app and give a simple `hello world` HTML response.

-Given the following example `.arc` file:
+Given the following example `app.arc` file:

 ```bash
 @app